amritesh09/desktop-search-engine/README.md

 We have used java Swing and Derby.

 Just add directories you want to add to DB (like C:\, D:\ or subdirectories).
-It will  take a minute.
+It will run in the background and may take a few minutes.
+Meanwhile you can start using the app.

 After than you can search for any file or folder just by entering a substring from the name and optionally an extension.